-Client is a multinational company, who offers a wide range of self-paced courses on their e-learning site.
-To enhance global reach, client partners with third party platforms and publish courses.
-The content publishing team wanted to compare and contrast user behavior on client’s native platform vs. a third-party platform where client publishes courses.
+The client is a multinational company, who offers a wide range of self-paced courses on their e-learning site.
+To enhance global reach, the client partners with third-party platforms and publishes courses.
+The content publishing team wanted to compare the user behavior on the client’s native platform with a third-party platform where the client publishes courses.

-- Identified a time frame or cohort to perform the analyses.
+- Identified a time frame or cohort to perform the analyses

-- Devised an engagement metric for platforms.
+- We devised an engagement metric for platforms

-- Different methods or techniques were employed to extract data based on the complexity of data captured.
+- Different methods or techniques were employed to extract data based on the complexity of data captured

-- Performed an inter segment comparison study of user segments and created a summary for ease of consumption.
+- Performed an inter-segment comparison study of user segments and created a summary for ease of consumption

-- Course notifications were introduced on the client’s native platform which improved the signup to enrollment yield.
+- Course notifications were introduced on the client’s native platform which improved the signup to enrollment yield